umeshgain/HWLU-Submission/README.txt

 This tool helps gather data from google maps based on the search parameters given by the user.
 Download Dependencies:

+  Download the project as zip extract it to one directory.
+  Extract Mdatag.zip in one directory.

+  No need to install dependencies.
+All included inside Mdatag/venv/...

   Python - https://www.python.org/downloads/
   SET PIP PATH IN ENVIRONMENT VARIABLES
     **Setup Instructions:** https://datatofish.com/add-python-to-windows-path/